abalajiksh/website/content/about/index.md

 - Philosophy of Physics,
 - Structure of Gauge Theories.

 Scientific Visualizations are an interest of mine, and wish to do more of it in the future.
 I occasionally go on cycling rides.
+If you wish to know what I am upto these days, like reading a book or visiting places by bicycle, check my Goodreads and/or Strava profile that is linked in the homepage.

 ## Long Version